About Refugees, By Refugees

 I live with my husband and my four children in a nylon and wooden tent, in the Moria refugee camp.

-I am nine-month pregnant, expecting my newborn.
-I spend my entire day attending to my children’s needs and protecting them from the dangers of living in the wild, such as the insects.
+I am nine-month pregnant and expecting a newborn.
+I spend my entire day attending to my children’s needs and protecting them from the dangers of living in the woods, like insects.

-My six-year-old son was stabbed by another child, and when we went to complain to the Greek authorities, they didn’t do anything at all.
-They only said they are children and we couldn’t do anything.
+My six-year-old son was stabbed by another child, and when we complained to the Greek authorities, they didn’t do anything at all.
+They only said they were children, and we couldn’t do anything.

-There has not been anything new since my arrival to Greece, except rejections and not offering us as Syrians any rights.
+There has not been anything new since my arrival to Greece, except rejections and denying us our rights,

 They insist that Turkey is a safe country for us, regardless of what we think.